 A casual atmosphere will inculcate a sense of belonging in the minds of the employees.
 A strict and hostile workplace can cause fear and stress in the employees which will lead to lesser productivity and passion.
 Top companies like Google, for instance, conduct afternoon volleyball matches.
 It is one of the best parts of Google’s culture.
 Google is a “flat” company and has smaller teams and hence lacks a strict top-down hierarchy.
 This helps in avoiding the “monkey effect” and providing opportunities for thoughtful discussions about decisions for the company.

 Further, it helps understand the importance of employee engagement in the workplace.
 Employee engagement ideas need not be over the top or exemplary, they just have to be true, honest and genuine.
-If you want to know more about company culture and it's importance, you can read our blog on:

 A gentle pat on the back

 Sherly Sandberg, as the vice president of Google, made a mistake, that cost Google several million dollars.
 When she confessed the mistake to the co-founder, Larry Page, his response to it was — “I’m so glad you made this mistake,” he said.
 “Because I want to run a company where we are moving too quickly and doing too much, not being too cautious and doing too little.
 If we don’t have any of these mistakes, we’re just not taking enough risk.”

 Employee appreciation leads to a culture that is fearless and which encourages people to take more risks, as it better to take risks and fail than to stay stagnant and not take risks.
 To foster meaningful and tranquil environment words of appreciation take an employee and the work environment a long way.

 Create a sense of belonging to show the importance of employee engagement